nstflecher/Welcome-to-my-mind-palace/README.md

 still left blank

 ## about me
-A Student who is right now study in TU Braunschweig. feel really passionate about building the website online in order to write some really cool stuffs.
+A Student who is right now studying in TU Braunschweig. feel really passionate about building the website online in order to write some really cool stuffs.

 ## copyright agreement